unterberg-dev/react-classmate/README.md

 }
 ```

-## What the tool does
+## What the tool can do

-Providing a alternative way to maintain classnames and styles for all valid React components.
+Provides an alternative way to write and maintain classnames for all valid React components.

 ```tsx
 const SomeButton = rsc.button<{ $isActive?: boolean; $isLoading?: boolean }>`